es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 If you want to upload multiple bitfiles please consider to the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py).
 This scripts also uses two parts.
-Please note that there are also two address and configurations in the [serial_test.py](../scripts/serial_test.py).
+Please note that there are also two addresses and configurations in the [bitfileConfigs.py](../scripts/bitfileConfigs.py).
 For other possible actions to do with the bitfile, like verifying please again look in the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py).